Approved by the Transportation Policy Committee on April 9, 2024

 Rationale

-An efficient and economical freight transportation system is critical for the transport of both raw materials and finished products which support business and industry.
-An efficient national freight transportation network allows businesses to cost effectively provide for the transportation of goods, which thereby helps control production costs and enhances productivity and profits.
-It allows U.S. business to be competitive in the global marketplace and for the nation's economy to prosper and grow.
-The U.S. needs to increase its policy focus and priority in funding for strategic investments in freight mobility that can reduce congestion and grow the economy in a more sustainable manner.
+An efficient and economical freight transportation system is critical for transporting raw materials and finished products that support business and industry.
+An efficient national freight transportation network allows businesses to provide cost-effective transportation of goods, which thereby helps control production costs and enhances productivity and profits.
+It allows U.S. businesses to be competitive in the global marketplace and for the nation's economy to prosper and grow.
+The U.S. needs to increase its policy focus and priority in funding for strategic investments in freight mobility that can reduce congestion and grow the economy more sustainably.

 ASCE Policy Statement 546